MKYucel/zero_shot_corruption_benchmarks/README.md

 ##  :exclamation: Additional Content  :exclamation:

-In addition to the paper, we release our supplementary file `supp.pdf`.
-It includes the following.
+**In addition to the paper, we release our supplementary file `supp.pdf`.
+It includes the following**.

-1. Average errors (ZSL and GZSL) for each dataset per corruption category.
-These are for the ALE model, and should be used to weight the errors when calculating mean corruption errors.
+**1. Average errors (ZSL and GZSL) for each dataset per corruption category.** These are for the ALE model, and should be used to weight the errors when calculating mean corruption errors.
 For comparison, this essentially replaces AlexNet error weighting used for ImageNet-C dataset.

-2. Mean corruption errors (ZSL and GZSL)  of the ALE model, for seen/unseen/harmonic and ZSL top-1 accuracies, on each dataset.
-These are baseline MCE values and should be used to compare the robustness of your methods.
+**2. Mean corruption errors (ZSL and GZSL) of the ALE model, for seen/unseen/harmonic and ZSL top-1 accuracies, on each dataset.** These results include the MCE values for original ALE and ALE with five defense methods used in our paper (i.e. total-variance minimization, spatial smoothing, label smoothing, AugMix and ANT).
+These values can be used as baseline scores when comparing the robustness of your method.

 ## Running the code
 After you've downloaded the necessary dataset files, you can run the code by simply